posted October 19, 2021

 Honestly, I’d be cool if you just served these beans as the main course and skipped the other stuff.
 These baked beans are layered with flavor in every bite.
 From the rich, almost sweet, apple braised pork belly to the firm and savory beans every single bite will battle your inner inhibitions to burst out in song while eating.

 Pork belly is a pretty fun ingredient to work with and it’s been readily available (and dang affordable) at several stores lately.
 My favorite place to stock up is Costco.
 I’ll buy a whole slab and turn most of it into homemade bacon and reserve a special section just for these beautiful meaty baked beans.
 Pork belly is pretty darn fatty, but that means that the meat running through there is ridiculously flavorful and tender.

-These beans are pretty low maintenance to make… just a lot of dumping, covering, and simmering.
+These beans are pretty low maintenance to make, just a lot of dumping, covering, and simmering.
 If you’ve never made baked beans before, this recipe will have you wondering why you spent so many years warming up that canned stuff.

-- 3 pounds pork belly skin removed and fatty side scored in 1 inch squares
+- 3 pounds pork belly (skin removed and fatty side scored in 1 inch squares)

 - 2 cups unfiltered apple juice or cider

-- 1/2 cup apple cider vinegar
+- ½ cup apple cider vinegar

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/2 cup bourbon
+- ½ cup bourbon

-- 3 16 oz cans pinto beans drained and rinsed
+- 3 16-oz cans pinto beans (drained and rinsed)

-- 2 16 oz cans kidney beans drained and rinsed
+- 2 16-oz cans kidney beans (drained and rinsed)

 - 2 cups barbecue sauce

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 2 tablespoons yellow mustard
+- 2 Tablespoons yellow mustard

 - Smoke the pork belly.
 Once the grill is smoking, place the seasoned pork belly fat side up on the grill grate and close the lid.
 Smoke for 2 hours.

-- In a large dutch oven, combine the apple juice, apple cider vinegar, brown sugar and bourbon.
-Remove the pork belly from the grill and place in the dutch oven.
-Cover the Dutch oven with the lid, return to the grill and increase your grill temperature to 275 degrees.
+- Make the braise.
+Combine the apple juice, apple cider vinegar, brown sugar, and bourbon in a large Dutch oven.
+Remove the pork belly from the grill and place it in the dutch oven.
+Cover the Dutch oven with the lid, return to the grill and increase your grill temperature to 275 degrees F. Cook for an additional 2 hours, or until the pork is tender and shreds easily with a fork.

-- Cook for an additional 2 hours, or until the pork is tender and shreds easily with a fork.
+- Shred the pork.
 Drain excess liquid from the Dutch oven and set aside.
 Shred the pork belly, removing any excess fat.